OpenShiftDemos/RAG-demo/README.md

 ## Deploy Redis Stack

 Now we want to deploy redis stack to use as our database.
+For this example, we'll pull the latest version of redis stack.
 We are going to deploy this image to create our redis-stack with this command:
 ```
 oc new-app redis/redis-stack
 ```